Skip to content

 8. Verify: See First Power-On below

-Pool Controller breadboard prototype with ESP32, two DS18B20 temperature sensors, 4.7kΩ pull-up resistors, and 2-channel relay module
+Breadboard prototype with ESP32, DS18B20 sensors, 4.7kΩ pull-up resistors, and 2-channel relay module

 💡 Tip: Use different colored jumper wires for clarity — e.g., red for power (3.3V/5V), black for GND, yellow for sensor data, blue for relay control.